June Promo: 4% Management Fee (Available In: NC, OH, SC, TX, VA)Learn More

 Should I rent out my Austin home or sell it?

-Selling converts appreciation into cash now; renting builds cash flow, appreciation, and equity over time.
-Austin's blended median rent is $2,533 and trending down 6.0% year-over-year, so rent growth isn't a tailwind at the moment, but your specific numbers (mortgage balance, purchase price, property taxes) matter far more than city-wide medians.
-Run your own math with Doorstead's rental investment calculator, which projects cash flow, appreciation, rent growth, and 10-year equity both pre- and post-tax.
+Selling converts your appreciation into cash today; renting lets you compound cash flow, continued appreciation, and rent recovery over time as the Austin market works through its current oversupply.
+Median rent sits at $2,566, down 6.57% year-over-year, so near-term rent growth is a headwind worth factoring in, but your actual numbers, mortgage balance, purchase price, property taxes, and insurance, matter far more than city medians.
+Run your specific property through Doorstead's rental investment calculator, which projects cash flow, appreciation, rent growth, and 10-year equity on both a pre- and post-tax basis.

 CA: DRE# 02089344